sayyusuf/qops/README.md

-# Threadsafe Queue and Worker Pool
+# Threadsafe Queue and Thread Pool

 This project provides a thread-safe queue implementation along with a worker pool system to process tasks concurrently.
 It uses POSIX threads (`pthread`) and is designed to be simple yet effective for multi-threaded task execution.